Estimated reading time: 5 minutes

 There are plenty of legal research tools you can use to gather this evidence.
 Even if you’re not officially connected with the case, you might be able to gather a lot of evidence just through requests for information.
 Much of the information connected to cold cases are now in the public domain, whether because it’s been so long or because journalists have requested it.

 Start contacting anyone who might have more information

 Next, you need to locate witnesses.
 This is typically the part that causes the case to become “cold.”
 Even with the best private investigative tools, you need to be willing to do your own legwork to come up with answers for many of the things you’re looking through.
 Cold case investigations typically require that you talk to a lot of people.

-Ideally, you first want to find people of interest and all their available public records.
+Ideally, you first want to find people of interest and all their available public records; a good public and private records software will have up-to-date contact information (like with utility bill records).
 From there, when you contact someone, you’ll be able to ask them questions that these public records didn’t already cover.
 To make sure you don’t ask questions that you already technically had the answer to, you’ll want to do as much legal research as possible early on in the process.